tejasbhagwat/tejasbhagwat.github.io/content/publication/article-myanmar/index.md

 ---
-title: 'Losing a jewel: Rapid declines in myanmar’s intact forests from 2002-2014'
+title: 'Losing a jewel: Rapid declines in Myanmar’s intact forests from 2002-2014'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here